Oxford, Bodleian Library, MS Canon. Misc. 378

 • Limited Edition: 599 copies

-• Full-size color reproduction of the entire original document, Notitia Dignitatum: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.
+• Full-size color reproduction of the entire original document, Oxford Notitia Dignitatum: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

 Our Price